-You can also engage the phantom power in the case of using a condenser mic.
+You can also engage the phantom power if you’re using this interface with a condenser mic.

-We love the controls on the X Quad!
-They are very intuitive and you just have to select what you want to control, and the options for that will appear.
+I love the controls on the X Quad!
+They’re very intuitive; you just have to select what you want to control, and your options will appear.